microsoft/sqldev/pages/python/ubuntu/python-ubuntu-1.md

     pip install pyodbc
 ```

-> You have successfully installed the Python Driver on your Ubuntu.
-You now have everything you need to start writing your Python apps with SQL Server!
+> You have successfully installed the Python Driver on your Ubuntu machi.
+You now have everything you need to start writing Python apps with SQL Server!